danielshaya/reactivejournal/README.md

 Whilst this is a trivial example I'll let your imagination extend the scenarios to real world situations where this sort of ability to replay data against real load will be invaluable.

+## Acknowlegments

+Special thanks to my friend and ex-collegue [Peter Lawrey](https://stackoverflow.com/users/57695/peter-lawrey) for inspiring me with his [Chronicle libraries](https://github.com/OpenHFT) which underpin RxJournal.

+To those behind [RxJava](https://github.com/ReactiveX/RxJava) in particular to [Tomasz Nurkiewicz](http://www.nurkiewicz.com) for his talks and book which opened my eyes to RxJava.